Before you attend the COVID-19 Assessment Centre

 - Online booking

-- One person can book appointments for up to four (4) people.
+- One person can book appointments for up to five (5) people.

-- Those who have booked through Eventbrite should also bring confirmation of their email booking.
+- Those who have booked online should bring confirmation of their email booking.

 - Telephone booking